The 18 Best Things to Do in Point Reyes National Seashore

 Please do not climb on the shipwreck as it’s very unstable and could lead to injury.

-2024 Update: The Point Reyes Shipwreck is truly crumbling now, it will likely be removed soon.
+2024 Update: The Point Reyes Shipwreck is crumbling now and will likely be removed soon.

-The Point Reyes Lighthouse has been warning sailors of the Point Reyes headlands landmass for over 100 years.
-While it’s not currently in service, it has become quite the attraction in Point Reyes National Seashore, especially amongst photographers.
+For over 100 years, the Point Reyes Lighthouse has warned sailors of the Point Reyes headlands landmass.
+While it’s not currently in service, it has become quite the attraction in Point Reyes National Seashore, especially among photographers.

-There is a small parking lot near the lighthouse visitor center that fills up quickly on weekend afternoons as it only accommodates 38 vehicles.
-If you need to park on the road leading to the Visitor Center, please follow all no parking signs and pull your vehicle off the road so other vehicles can still pass easily.
+A small parking lot near the lighthouse visitor center fills up quickly on weekend afternoons, as it can only accommodate 38 vehicles.
+If you need to park on the road leading to the Visitor Center, please follow all no-parking signs and pull your vehicle off the road so other vehicles can pass easily.

-From the parking lot it’s a half mile climb to the Visitor Center and then 313 steps down to the Lighthouse.
-These stairs may be closed due to high winds.
+From the parking lot, it’s a half-mile walk to the Visitor Center, followed by 313 steps down to the Lighthouse.
+Due to high winds, these stairs may be closed.

-The Visitor Center displays exhibits about the history of the lighthouse, the gray whale migration, and other information about wildlife in Point Reyes.
+The Visitor Center displays exhibits about the history of the lighthouse, the gray whale migration, and other information about the marine mammals and wildlife in Point Reyes.

 The Observation Deck at the top of the staircase leading to the lighthouse is a great place to catch the whale migration and enjoy sunset.

-If you’re a photographer, there are ample locations here to get your shot of the lighthouse.
-Just be sure to stay on designated trails and don’t hop any fences.
+If you’re a photographer, ample locations are here to get your shot of the lighthouse.
+Just stay on designated trails and don’t hop any fences.

 One of the best things about a visit to Point Reyes is you’re almost guaranteed to see some form of unique wildlife.
 On my two most recent trips, I saw dolphins, elephant seals, seals, and Tule Elk.
-I plan to make a return trip during the gray whale migration season as I’d absolutely love to see these gorgeous creatures if possible!
+I’ve also seen whales spouting at the Lighthouse!

 Tule Elk

 The northernmost point of Point Reyes, near Tomales Point trailhead, is a Tule Elk preserve.
-These elk were hunted to near extinction, but thanks to conservation efforts their herds now measure in the hundreds.
+These elk were hunted to near extinction, but their herds now measure in the hundreds thanks to conservation efforts.

 They also don’t seem to be afraid of cars or humans, so slow down as you enter the reserve and keep your distance so these beautiful animals can continue to call this area home.